a builder's codex

 The more important step is building the feedback loop going forward.
 Reps hear positioning failures in real time.
 Build a channel for that signal to reach you.

 Set up a simple ritual: weekly competitive objection log.
 Reps paste one objection or one competitor claim they heard that week.
 You review Friday, update the battlecard if needed.
 That loop catches positioning drift months before any pipeline metric shows it.
+Frontline customer contact is the PMM substrate

 Define the refresh cadence before you ship: